 The trail intersects a few quiet country roads.
 The pavement is nearly flawless until it turns to gravel as we near the busiest crossing, which is Hwy 6.
 The reward for bouncing over the short span of gravel is a marshy area just beyond the crossing hopping with marsh wrens.
 Trail side mile markers advise us of our distance.

 We pass another trail head at Adna, cross another highway and then find a “trail closed” sign at another bridge.
 This bridge lacks the decking for a bike ride over it.
-We turn back the way we came for a ride of just over 11 miles.

 More information here.